 There’s much to thank them for because this system of settlement sites along the River Douro and its tributaries represents some of the world’s earliest evidence of recurrent human occupation, prompting UNESCO to classify the area as a World Heritage site in 2010.

 A total of 214 decorative panels have been found in 22 separate groups, representing aurochs, horses, red deer, ibex, fish and one apparent human caricature discovered at Ribeira de Piscos.

-In short, the rock art preserved at the Parque Arqueológico do Vale do Côa is an outstanding example of the sudden flowering of creative genius at the very dawn of human civilisation, a point expertly illustrated at the Museu do Côa in the nearby village of Vila Nova de Foz Côa.
+In short, the rock art preserved at the Parque Arqueológico do Vale do Côa (indicated on the Google map below) is an outstanding example of the sudden flowering of creative genius at the very dawn of human civilisation, a point expertly illustrated at the Museu do Côa in the nearby village of Vila Nova de Foz Côa.